suncoast-devs/handbook/curriculum/daily-life/distance/daily-schedule.md

 |  3:00 PM - 4:00 PM  | Virtual Office Hour |
 |  4:00 PM - 5:00 PM  | Lab                 |

-### Stand Ups
+### Stand-ups

 These are going to be virtual.
-Stands up are going to be a question send in a Slack message asked by the instructor.
-Students are to give there response on the thread.
+Stand-ups are questions sent in Slack asked by the instructor.
+Students are to give their response on the thread.
 Your response is how we are going to take attendance.
 You are not marked "present" until you answer the stand-up question.
 Answering should be done no later than 9:05.
-So we can transition into the warmup
+So we can transition into the warm-up.

 ### Warm-Ups

-Warms up are the same; the instructor sends out a coding problem to work on, and review happens at about 9:45.
+Warm-ups remain the same -- the instructor sends out a coding problem.
+The review happens at about 9:45.
 This review is optional and takes place over Zoom.

 ### Lectures

-Lectures will happen from 10 till noon, with a break, as usual.
+Lectures happen from 10 till noon, with a break, as usual.
 The lecture is going to take place over Zoom.
-The lecture is not optional, and you are going to be marked absent if you are not on the Zoom session.
+The lecture is not optional, and you are marked as absent if you are not on the Zoom session.

 ### Lunch and Lab

-This is unchanged, Lunch and Lab time is your time to get homework, projects and other tasks complete.
-There is online virtual support from the academics team.
+This is unchanged -- lunch and lab time is your time to get homework, projects, and other tasks complete.
+Online virtual support is available from the academics team.
 You are encouraged to use Slack, Meet, and other online collaboration tools to work together.

 ### Virtual Office Hour

 The instructor is hosting a virtual office hour to answers questions.
-This will a Zoom meeting that will be posted in Slack.
-These are not required but are there for any all to ask questions and to hear other student's questions.
+A Zoom meeting will be posted in Slack.
+These are not required but are there for any/all students to ask questions and to hear other students' questions.